mjnguyennz/ml_workshop_kiwiruby/ML_with_PyCall.md

 In this exercise, we will explore the machine learning tools available in Python while still writing Ruby.
 This is thanks to a fantastic ruby gem called [`pycall`](https://github.com/mrkn/pycall.rb).
 By using this gem, we can leverage the many Python libraries for data science and data visualisation.

-# Setup for PyCall
+# Setup for using PyCall in this workshop

-## Install Python 3.5 or higher
+1. Install Python 3.5 or higher
-1. If you have Windows or Linux, instructions on installing Python can be found at: http://docs.python-guide.org/en/latest/starting/installation/
+If you have Windows or Linux, instructions on installing Python can be found at: http://docs.python-guide.org/en/latest/starting/installation/
 Be sure to install Python version 3.5.3 or higher.
 These installations will come with package management tool `pip3`, so you will not have to install it separately.
 Use Homebrew for Mac installation
 ```